thephpleague/uri/docs/5.0/uri/schemes/http.md

 ## Relation with PSR-7

-The `Http` class is compliant with PSR-7 `UriInterface` interface.
+The `Http` class implements the PSR-7 `UriInterface` interface.
 This means that you can use this class anytime you need a PSR-7 compliant URI object.